Outline of Procedures for Approval of Graduate Programs In Interdisciplinary Studies (Master's and Doctorate)

 - Form preliminary advisory committee

 The student will seek the support of a preliminary advisory committee to offer counsel and advice in forming an interdisciplinary graduate program.
 This advisory committee should contain at least three graduate faculty members from the University of Iowa.
-In the case of a doctorate program, the committee will consist of at least five members of the graduate faculty, and will form the nucleus of the five-person committee required for the comprehensive examinations that will be taken as part of the overall Plan of Study.
+In the case of a doctorate program, the committee will consist of at least four members of the graduate faculty, and will form the nucleus of the four-person committee required for the comprehensive examinations that will be taken as part of the overall Plan of Study.
 The chairperson of the advisory committee should be identified and must agree to serve in this capacity.

 - Develop initial plan of study

 The student and the advisory committee will then develop an initial plan of study.
 This should include a one or two page description of the proposed field of study.
 In addition, the advisory committee will submit a report containing a list of courses to be taken by the student, together with an evaluation as to which courses already completed by the student are appropriate for the program.

 - Create study plan for comprehensive exams